lux-ai-factory/aisc-webapp/README.md

 - **shared/plugin-interface** — Plugin interface specification
 - **shared/plugin-manager** — Plugin discovery and loading library

+##  Contributing

+We welcome community contributions!
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details.

+By submitting contributions, you agree to the [CLA](CLA/CLA_VERA.md) and license your work under [Apache 2.0](LICENSE).

+---

 ##  License

-This project is licensed under the Apache License 2.0.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the [Apache License 2.0](LICENSE).
+© 2024–2025 Université du Luxembourg.
+Originally developed at the Serval Research Group, SnT.

+---

+## Acknowledgments

+This work is part of ongoing research and development efforts within the University of Luxembourg’s digital governance and AI compliance initiatives, including the AI Factory Luxembourg initiative.
+We thank all contributors and collaborators.